Extended Examples: Capital Punishment

 CAPITAL PUNISHMENT AS RETRIBUTION

-Retributivizm requires that past crimes are punished.
+Retributivism requires that past crimes are punished.
 But it does not tell us in and of itself how to punish them.
+Absolute proportionalism is but one approach among many.

 SOME FINAL THOUGHTS: